AndrewC101/PokemonTrueRed/README.md

 - Mew has a signature move Psycrush, a 120 BP 100 Acc Rock move with 10% paralysis rate
 - Mewtwo has a signature move Psyblast, a 120 BP 100 Acc Dragon move with 10% freeze chance
 - When Psyblast freezes the enemy the text reads "turned to stone" rather than "was frozen solid"

+#Grinding

+- The game is balanced such that only a little grinding should be needed depending on what Pokemon are on the players team.
+- There are some areas and NPCs added specifically to make grinding faster.
+- Before beating the elite four the following are good grinding spots as you progress through the game
+  - Viridian forest first trainer can not harm the player is good for a few early levels
+  - Viridian Forest wild Pokemon - wild Beedrill and Butterfree can be found for high experience
+  - Bug Catchers around Mt Moon can yield high experience
+  - Entrance of SS Anne has an NPC which can heal you team allowing easy grinding on the trainers in the rooms
+  - Fishermen on route 12 give high exp when they are encountered
+  - Celadon Gym has an NPC outside who heals your team allowing grinding on the trainers inside
+  - Route 15 wild Pokemon have been updated specifically to give high exp, it is one of the best grinding spots
+  - Seafoam Islands has some of the strongest Pokemon and is a good grinding spot
+  - Victory Road wild Pokemon is the best grinding spot pre elite four, especially as you have access to Exp.All
+- After beating the Elite four, rematches give full exp and the player has easier access to Exp.All, best grinding spots are
+  - Nurse trainer in Victory Road, she gives high exp and heals your party
+  - Nurse Joy outside Cerulean Cave, she is the best exp grind trainer
+  - Blaine rematch on SS Anne, he gives high exp but also significant money, probably the best overall way to grind